 This collection consists of five letterpress books dating from 1869 to 1873.
 The volumes contain reproductions of Columbus Delanoâs correspondence, which were made directly from the originals using a transfer process.

-As a Whig and a Republican, Columbus Delano represented the Ohio districts in Congress, 1845-47 and 1865-69.
-At the beginning of Grant's administration he was appointed Commissioner of Internal Revenue.
+As a Whig and then as a Republican, Columbus Delano represented the Ohio districts in Congress from 1845-1847 and 1865-1869.
+At the beginning of President Grantâs administration he was appointed Commissioner of Internal Revenue.
 In 1870, he became Secretary of the Interior.
-These letterpress copy books document his work at the Bureau of Internal Revenue through his third year as Secretary of the Interior.
-A large number of the letters deal with appointments and patronage, with a few concerning Native American affairs, and other matters.
+The letterpress books document his work at the Bureau of Internal Revenue through his third year as Secretary of the Interior.
+A large number of the letters deal with appointments and patronage, with a few concerning Native American affairs and personal matters.

 The letterbooks were donated to the Library in 1916 through the assistance of David Kinley, Dean of the Graduate College (1905-1917).
 In 1974, they were transferred to the Illinois Historical Survey, the predecessor of the Illinois History and Lincoln Collections.